Sam44323/alchemix-v2-dao/flow_based_analysis.md

 # Analysis-vector:

-From the above given flows, during any review analyze the codebase in this order
+During any review analyze the codebase in this order

 - start with the low-hanging issue detection flow to quickly identify and address any obvious vulnerabilities or misconfigurations that can be easily fixed.